New Craigslist scams, advance fee tricks and spam alerts: Internet Scambusters #523

 The money, of course, is not recovered, at least not by this

-the only people who recover scam victims’ money -- and neither of them charges for the service!
+the only people who recover scam victims’ money — and neither

 More Advance Fee Scams

 Double-dipping is a sort of advance fee scam, sometimes called

 They’re the tricks we’ve written about so many times in which